 Community building Accordion Closed

 Our community-building and development efforts span critical domains that matter to our students and to Arizona.
-The lab wants to attract students who want to advocate for their community through the competent and responsible use of data analysis.
+The lab wants to attract students who have a passion to advocate for their community with the competent and responsible use of data analysis.

 - Environment